Radiation-free Breast Health Screening

 1 in 8 women will get breast cancer at some point in their life making breast cancer screening crucial.
 Thermography, a non-invasive, radiation-free imaging technique, can help identify potential issues and abnormalities, potentially even before a tumor has formed.

-Discover a Holistic Approach to Breast Cancer Screening
+Discover a Holistic Approach to Breast Health Screening

 Unlike mammograms or X-rays, thermography uses no radiation, no compression, and no contact, making it a gentle, stress-free option for breast health monitoring.
 At Crossroads Healing Arts, we use the Spectron IR system, one of the most advanced infrared thermography devices available today.